How to Create a FreeBSD Web Server (FAMP Stack) - 2026 Guide

 2. Provide the user’s full name.

-4. Choose bash if you want.
+4. Shell?
+Choose bash if you want.

 5. Provide a password, and enter it twice to make sure it’s entered correctly.